Max-1234-hub/light-VGG11/README.md

 light-VGG11 is the lightweight version of VGG11, which is used for identifying chicken distress calls.

 # Requirements
-This is my experiment eviroument:
+This is my experiment environment:
 - python3.7
 - pytorch+cuda11.2